Purchasing A Computer System

 System Board

-The system board is often called the mother board.
+The system board is often called the motherboard.
 The system board acts as the communication highway of your computer.
-All the different components and devices in your system are some how linked to your system board.
+All the different components and devices in your system are somehow linked to your system board.
 They use the system board to pass and receive information.

 Generally, each system board is designed to host a particular type of CPU.
-For example, you cannot put a Pentium chip into an old 486 system board.
+For example, you cannot put a Intel Core i7 into an old 486 system board.
 That is why when you upgrade your system's CPU with a standard chip, you may also have to replace the system board - unless the system board was specifically designed to handle an upgrade.
 There are special upgrade chips specifically designed to take you to a hire processing level without replacing your system board, however, this will not be a true upgrade due to the system board's architectural limits.

 Each system board has expansion slots built into it.
 It is in these slots that different cards plug into.
 These cards are computer devices that resemble mini-system boards.
 You have different kinds of cards that can plug into your system board (e.g., video card or sound card).